Winchester 1866 Carbine

 This Winchester 1866 Carbine was made without any provisions for a saddle ring.
 All steel metal surfaces were originally nickel plated and the frame and butt plate silver plated.
 Only traces of each remain.
 The frame top tang shows what appears to be some gold wash.

-This was a very highly embellished carbine with special features, but is too early to letter.
-“Henry’s Patent” is visible on the barrel with only portions of “Kings Patent” visible.
-Located under the butt stock is an “RV” and a small “W” before the serial number.
-There is a small “57” stamped on the engraved right side frame.
-The engraving on that side includes a small “A” above and after each engraved initial (RM).
-The “RM” could possibly stand for Republic of Mexico.
+A “RV” and a small “W” are located under the butt stock before the serial number.
+Also, there is a small “57” stamped on the engraved right side frame and the engraving includes a small “A” above and after each engraved initial (RM).
 Most 66′ carbines that were purchased by the Mexican government were marked with a small “RM” inside a star burst.
-The “57” stamping on this carbine may be a property mark and the two “A’s” some type of government mark.
-It may be worth researching these markings as this particular gun may have been special ordered for a high ranking government official or military officer.
-The top receiver’s engraving has been removed.
+Therefore, the “RM” could stand for Republic of Mexico.
+In addtion, the “57” stamping on this carbine may be a property mark and the two “A’s” some type of government mark.
+As this particular gun may have been special ordered for a high ranking government official or military officer, it may be worth researching these markings.
+The top receiver’s engraving has also been removed.
 Most likely the removed engraving at the top of the receiver had a name or inscription at one time.

 If you like this, you may also like our Winchester Engraved Model 1866 SRC